-- 10.2.
+10.2.
 For 2022/23, the University will only be subject to readiness checks from DQB.
-The University Vice-Chancellor is the nominee who will be notified when this occurs who in turn will notify the Director of Talent Gateway and Chair of the Apprenticeship Compliance Sub-Committee for further dissemination. - 10.3.
+The University Vice-Chancellor is the nominee who will be notified

+- 10.3.
 Course Teams will produce their EPAO readiness pack (otherwise referred to as a DQB readiness pack) when they make their application to be on the RoEPAO.
 The readiness packs will be prepared in collaboration with the Quality Manager (Apprenticeships) in QAE and include relevant University policies and course documentation among others. - 10.4.
 Based on the quality of the readiness pack, the University will be awarded one of four judgements: